In the South East sector of Rawtenstall Cemetery lies a large wooded area divided by a track, but wide enough for motor vehicles.

 In 2019 several acres of it were cleared prior to it seeding.
 Since then, dead branches have been removed, brambles torn up and native seedlings carefully planted.

 There’s still a huge amount to do but in the winter months we’ll concentrate on preparing the adjacent area by removing the dead wood, brambles and other detritus.
 This will provide an easier area to work with next year.

 Our vision is to return the area to a wild area, covered in foxgloves, primroses, teasels, cowslips, ivy, geum, bellflower, heather and other native species.
-We want it to be a haven for bees, hover flies and other pollinating insects in addition to birds, bats and small mammals like toads.
+We want it to be a haven for bees, hover flies and other pollinating insects in addition to birds, bats, small mammals like hedgehogs and amphibians like toads.
 Piles of branches are being left to provide a natural habitat whilst bat and birdboxes are also planned.